PizzasBear/KashLang/README.md

 ```

 #### List
-later
+A dynamically sized list, more on that later.

 ### Variables
 To define a variable use the function `let`, the first argument is the name of
 the variable as a string and the second argument is its value.
-To use that variable you write its name.
+To get the value of a variable you write its name.
 For example to create the variable `foo` with value `12` you write:
 ```
 let 'foo 12
-print foo
+println foo

 Output: